 If you’re still writing down reservations on a crumpled-up order pad, we don’t blame you; keeping track of everything required to run a restaurant is tough.
 Luckily, recent advancements in technology — specifically for the hospitality and restaurant industry — mean your restaurant can leverage technology to streamline some of your decision-making and operations.

-To streamline your decision making, we’ve compiled a comprehensive list of the 16 most important restaurant industry technologies to look into.
-Below, you’ll find out what they do and some of the best vendors to use across many areas of your restaurant, including:
+We’ve compiled a comprehensive list of the 15 most important restaurant industry technology solutions to consider, as well as some of the top vendors in the space.
+These systems can help across many areas of your restaurant, including:

 - Point of sale (POS) systems

 - Restaurant inventory management platforms